viniciusmsousa/pyspark-ds-toolbox/docs/_sources/README.md.txt

 <!-- badges: end -->

 The objective of the package is to provide a set of tools that helps the daily work of data science with spark.
-The documentation can be found [here](https://viniciusmsousa.github.io/pyspark-ds-toolbox/index.html).
+The documentation can be found [here](https://viniciusmsousa.github.io/pyspark-ds-toolbox/index.html) and notebooks with usage examples [here](https://github.com/viniciusmsousa/pyspark-ds-toolbox/tree/main/examples).

 Feel free to contribute :)

 ## Installation